The Future Self Kit

 What clients say

-Real reactions from people who’ve run this exercise with me, shared with permission.
-Names withheld.
+Real reactions from people who’ve run this exercise with me.

 My guarantee

-The only ask: actually do it.
+The only ask: do it.
 A workbook you never opened can't give you anything back.

 The honest version

 You already know the question isn't going away.
-You've carried it through the last promotion, the last "once things calm down," the last quiet Sunday night.
+You've carried it through the last promotion, the last “once things calm down,” the last quiet Sunday night.
 The ninety-year-old version of you already knows what to do.
-This is how you ask him.
+This is how you ask.

 The Future Self Kit is $97, once, yours for life.